Traditional Plant-Based Cooking

 Vegan Kedgeree served in a white bowl with a dark coloured pan in background, cream coloured table cloth.

+Classic kedgeree features rice cooked with curry powder and flakes of smoked haddock and the finished dish is usually topped with hard boiled eggs and garnished with chopped parsley.
 Kedgeree originates from the Indian dish Khichiri which consists of variations of rice, lentils, onions and spices.
 Millet and mung beans are sometimes used in place of the rice and lentils.
-Khichiri originates way back to the 14th Century and as with most recipes has evolved since then.
+Khichiri goes back to the 14th Century and as with most recipes has changed alot since then.

 One of the first published recipes for Anglo-India Kedgeree was found in a 1790 Scottish cookery book by Stephana Malcolm.
-Again this recipe had to be adapted as a few of the exotic ingredients were unavailable in Dumfriesshire, Scotland, but haddock was widely available so this was included within the adapted Kedgeree dish.
+Again this recipe had to be adapted as a few of the exotic ingredients were unavailable in Dumfriesshire, Scotland, but haddock was widely available so this was included within the adapted Scottish Kedgeree dish.

 Kedgeree in Victorian Times

-Beeton's recipe calls for ''any cold fish'', which by that time was a cheaper option compared to smoked fish.
+During the Victorian times kedgeree was very popular breakfast dish and was served as part of the elaborate middle and upper-classes breakfast spreads.
+Even though the poorer and working classes did not usually eat Kedgeree as it was considered a luxury meal due to the smoked fish, a recipe for Kedgeree was provided in "Mrs. Beeton's Book of Household Management", [1861].
+Beeton's recipe [recipe number 269 in her book]for kedgeree was specifically aimed for the working class.
+The recipe calls for ''any cold fish'', which by that time was a cheaper option compared to smoked fish.
 The other ingredients are ''1 teacup of boiled rice, 1oz butter, 1 teaspoon of mustard, 2 soft-boiled eggs, salt and cayenne pepper to taste.''
 The instructions were to mix the fish with the other ingredients and to serve very hot.
 So there is some evidence that a less extravagant form of Kedgeree was prepared by the lower classes.

 Kedgeree in Downton Abbey Edwardian Times